Nrapendra786/garage-management-application/Readme.md

 3) Role-based authentication, e.g., USER and MANAGER roles.

 ## How to use after cloning the repository:
-Java 17 or higher and Docker must be installed on the system.
+Java 17 or higher and Docker must be installed on the system. <br/>
-Open a command prompt.
+Open a command prompt. <br/>
-Navigate to the project directory: cd [path to project]
+Navigate to the project directory: <br/>
+cd [path to project] git clone [https://github.com/Nrapendra786/garage-management-application.git](https://github.com/Nrapendra786/garage-management-application.git)

 ## Command to start the project:
 docker-compose up -d